 - International applicants who have not obtained a university degree in an English-speaking country must take either the Test of English as a Foreign Language (TOEFL) or International English Language Testing System (IELTS) and have the score sent directly to the School of Graduate Studies by the testing service.
 USU does not offer conditional acceptance.
 A TOEFL score of 213 or higher is required on the computer-based test.
 A score of 79 or higher is required on the Internet-based test.
 Scores that are more than two years old are not accepted.
 If the IELTS test is used, a score of 6.0 is required.

 The USU School of Accountancy may waive admission testing for undergraduate students who have proven their academic capability with high performance in both general and accounting coursework.
-To be considered for admission without taking the GMAT, the student’s overall and accounting GPA must be at or above a 3.5 and the undergraduate work must have been completed at an approved accredited institution.
+To be considered for admission without taking the GMAT, the student must meet the relevant criteria below.
 Waiver of an admissions test does not guarantee admission to the program.

 - Candidates will provide official transcripts directly to the School of Graduate Studies from all institutions attended (transcripts released to students are not considered official).
 If the native language is not English, transcripts should include the original in the native language and a certified English translation.